oscarryz/yzc/issues.md

 They all interact in a weird way, fix it so they are easier to use to validate the grammar.

 See for instance dictionary validation in the [parser.go](internal/parser.go) file.
+## Add Dict type to the struct

+Just like ArrayList has a type, Dict should have a type, it currently uses `[]` as value.

+## Change Boc type to expression

+## Handle Array of Dictionaries

+## Consider simplifying  Boc > BlockBody

+Currently, a Boc has a BlockBody which is a list of expressios and statments, but probably a boc could be a list of expressions and statements itself
+Do we need both?

 ## Does a Boc need a name?

 The name is always the variable to which it gets assigned, so probably is not needed

+## Simplify Array type or types for that matter

+It uses an expression which currently is the same expression (or almost) as the first element probably there could be some other way

+Probably well get there when we start doing declaration statements.

 ## Create an example of the generated Go code